-Objective: Musculoskeletal disorders are one of the most common and important health problems, especially among the working population, which significantly impacts quality of life and imposes a heavy economic burden on individuals.
+Objective Musculoskeletal disorders are among the most common and important health problems, especially among the working population, which significantly impacts quality of life and imposes a heavy economic burden on individuals.
 Among them, school teachers, especially women, are a group that has a high prevalence of musculoskeletal disorders.
-The aim of this study is to investigate the prevalence of musculoskeletal disorders and the related risk factors among female teachers in the city of Damascus.
+This study aims to investigate the prevalence of musculoskeletal disorders and the related risk factors among female teachers in Damascus City, Syria.

-Method: In this descriptive-cross-sectional epidemiological study, 368 female teachers in Damascus were included using cluster sampling.
-To assess the prevalence of musculoskeletal disorders and the risk factors associated with them, demographic and quantitative information questionnaires and the Nordic Musculoskeletal Questionnaire were used.
-Data analysis was conducted using SPSS version 27 software, with descriptive statistical tests for prevalence and analytical tests (independent t-test and regression) for predicting quantitative risk factors for musculoskeletal injuries.
+Materials & Methods In this descriptive cross-sectional epidemiological study, 368 female teachers in Damascus were included using cluster sampling.
+Demographic and quantitative information questionnaires and the Nordic musculoskeletal questionnaire were used to assess musculoskeletal disorders’ prevalence and associated risk factors.
+Data analysis was conducted using SPSS software, version 27, with descriptive statistical tests for calculating the prevalence and analytical tests (independent t test and regression) for predicting quantitative risk factors for musculoskeletal injuries.
 A significance level of 0.05 was considered.

-Findings: According to the results of this study, the highest prevalence of musculoskeletal disorders among female school teachers in the past 12 months was in the lower back (85.7%), followed by the neck (70%), shoulders (62.4%), and wrists (60.2%).
-The logistic regression model also showed that overall, the prevalence of musculoskeletal disorders is associated with age, body mass index, work experience, number of working hours, and duration of standing and sitting during the day (p<0.05), meaning that with increasing age, body mass index, work experience, longer working hours, and more time spent standing and sitting, the likelihood of developing these disorders increases.
+Results According to the results of this study, the highest prevalence of musculoskeletal disorders among female school teachers in the past 12 months was in the lower back (85.7%), followed by the neck (70%), shoulders (62.4%), and wrists (60.2%).
+The logistic regression model also showed that the prevalence of musculoskeletal disorders is mainly associated with age, body mass index (BMI), work experience, number of working hours, and duration of standing and sitting during the day (P<0.05).
+Thus, the likelihood of developing these disorders increases with higher age, BMI, work experience, longer working hours, and more time spent standing and sitting.

 Type of Study: